1 SCOPE

 4.3 PROGRAMS QUALITY AND SECURITY MANAGEMENT

-Berkshire uses an internal peer review process to review all code where senior developers review code submitted to the repository to ensure it meets the internal company standards and process for securing the application.
+For security code reviews, Berkshire uses an internal peer review process to review all code where developers review code submitted to the repository to ensure it meets the internal company standards and processes for securing the application.
 First, a developer will review his own code for any security issues.
-Second, a senior level team member, with adequate experience, will review the code and report all findings to the first member.
-Next, the initial developer will make changes to mitigate the reported vulnerabilities, and resubmit the change to the senior level developer to ensure the issues were resolved and no new vulnerabilities were created.
+Second, another team member, with adequate experience, will review the code and report all findings to the first member.
+Next, the initial developer will make changes to mitigate the reported vulnerabilities, and resubmit the change to the original developer to ensure the issues were resolved and no new vulnerabilities were created.
 In the event additional vulnerabilities were created, the process repeats until the code passes the code review.

 4.4 SECURITY AND VULNERABILITY TESTING